Posted: 19 December 2018 | Last updated: 28 August 2023

-We include accessibility considerations throughout our internal policies
+- We include accessibility considerations throughout our internal policies

 - We provide continuous accessibility training for our staff

-	- We assign clear accessibility targets and responsibilities itslearning is conformant with WCAG 2.1 level AA with exceptions.
+- We assign clear accessibility targets and responsibilities itslearning is designed to be compliant with WCAG 2.1 level AA.

 The Web Content Accessibility Guidelines (WCAG) detail accessibility requirements for product designers and developers.
 It defines three levels of conformance: Level A, Level AA, and Level AAA.